Lisa Wexler: Broadcasting career

 The Lisa Wexler Show has won many awards.
 Westport Lifestyle Magazine named the show "Best Reader's Choice 2021".
+Reader's Choice Awards!
 Westchester Magazine named Lisa Wexler "Best Radio Host" in 2012 as a result of a reader survey.
 Moffly Media, publisher of several magazines in Connecticut, named Lisa Wexler the "Gold Coast Best Radio Personality" in 2009, 2010, and 2011 as a result of their annual reader survey.
 In 2010, Wexler won the "Gracie Award" in the Outstanding Talk Show/News category from the American Women in Radio and Television for her interview with Gloria Steinem.
 In 2011, the CT Press Club named The Lisa Wexler Show the best radio show in the state and the Jewish Ledger named her one of the state's top Movers and Shakers.
 Lisa appears on television often, and appeared on a weekly segment called "Wexing poetic" on CT-FOX 61.
 In 2022, Lisa won a host of Connecticut Press Club Awards and took First Place Honors in the National Federation of Press Women for her January 7, 2021 interview with Congressman Jim Himes.